-Little did I know ten years ago, that my bedroom would become my home.
+In 2001, little did I know that my bedroom would soon become my home.
 On some days, I'm able to go out or visit with people in the front of the house.
 But, due to illness, most of my day is spent on the bed.

-I had a difficult time adjusting to my world becoming smaller and smaller, but I've slowly made peace with this new life and I think even the healthy could benefit from this quieter life.
+I had a difficult time adjusting to my world becoming smaller and smaller, but I've slowly made peace with this new life, so much so that I think the healthy could benefit from this quieter lifestyle.
 Here's a list of things you can do from the bed, although the list applies equally to life from the couch or the recliner.

 1. Read or listen to audiobooks.
 Beds and books are perfect companions, whether the book is paper, electronic, or audio.
 I loved to read in bed before I got sick; it's so intimate and comforting.
 I find it hard to read now, so I curl up and listen to audiobooks.
 I've come to treat audiobooks the way I do a favorite piece of music: If I like a book, I listen to it over and over.
 Alexander McCall Smith's series, The No. 1 Ladies' Detective Agency, is an example.
 I love the books and I love the reader (Lisette Lecat), so I've listened multiple times to each book in the series.